 Credible takeaways

-• Having strong credit and a solid credit history can help you qualify even if you have a low income.
+- A strong credit profile, such as a high credit score, can help you qualify for refinancing with a low income.

 Credible Rating